CalebClauson/text-rpg/README.md

 ## Move Based Combat

-The combat system now supports move selection through a dedicated attack panel.
+The combat system supports move selection through a dedicated attack panel.

 Moves are loaded from JSON and can have different behavior types such as: